sammcint/Data-Engineer-Nanodegree-Projects-Udacity/Project-06-Capstone/ReadMe.md

         )

 **The database needed to be accessed by 100+ people**
 	- This would require making universal IAM, Security Group, and Permission Roles for a set of users in which they would share the password and secret password of the IAM user.
+A separate user table could also be configured for keeping track of users logging in and out and whenever there is a spike in user activity, additional custers can be initiated